camunda/camunda-docs/optimize/self-managed/optimize-deployment/migration-update/camunda-7/instructions.md

 ...
 ```

-### 5. Direct Update from Optimize 3.7.3 to 3.14 for OpenSearch installations (Fast-Track update)
+### 5. Direct Update from Optimize 3.7.3 to 3.14 for OpenSearch installations

-Optimize 3.14 supports a direct update path from Optimize 3.7.3 to 3.14 for OpenSearch installations.
+Optimize 3.14 supports a direct update path from Optimize 3.7.3 to 3.14 for OpenSearch installations (Fast-Track update).
 In case you are using a previous 3.7.x version, you need to update to 3.7.3 first by following the normal update procedure.
 To perform the Fast-Track update, follow the steps below:

 1. Perform steps 1 and 2 as described above.
 Please note, the backup step is NOT optional, please make sure you perform a full backup of your OpenSearch database before proceeding.
 2. Set the environment variables:
    1. `CAMUNDA_OPTIMIZE_DATABASE=opensearch`
    2. `CAMUNDA_OPTIMIZE_OPENSEARCH_HTTP_PORT=<OpenSearch_Port>` (e.g. 9200)
 3. Since the Fast-Track update is expected to require a significant amount of time, only the manual update script execution is supported.
-Therefore execute the update script as described in step 3.1 with the following additional parameter: `-fastTrack`.
+Therefore execute the update script as described in [section 3.1](#31-manual-update-script-execution) with the following additional parameter: `-fastTrack`.
 Example:

    ```bash
    For UNIX: